Letters To My Sisters & Brothers

 Nelson O. O. Zounlome

-Nelson O. O. Zounlome, M.S.Ed. is a first-generation college student, child of immigrants, and native of South Bend, IN.
-He is also a McNair Scholar, Ford Foundation Fellow, Herman B. Wells Graduate Fellow, and counseling psychology Ph.D. candidate at Indiana University (IU).
-Nelson earned bachelor's degrees in Psychology & Sociology and a master's degree in Educational Psychology from IU.
+Nelson O. O. Zounlome, is a first-generation college student, child of immigrants, and native of South Bend, IN.
+He is also a former McNair Scholar, Ford Foundation Fellow, Herman B. Wells Graduate Fellow, future Counseling Psychologist, and an incoming Assistant Professor at the University of Kentucky.
+Nelson earned Bachelor's degrees in Psychology & Sociology, a Master's degree in Educational and Psychology, and is completing his Ph.D. in Counseling Psychology from Indiana University.
 He studies academic persistence and mental wellness to promote holistic healing among Black, Indigenous, and People of Color (BIPOC).
 Nelson is dedicated to helping BIPOC Communities liberate themselves and achieve their wildest dreams.